Person-Centered Approaches in Schools and Transition (PCAST)

 Project staff provide multiple and ongoing learning opportunities through a variety of collaborative activities and practices including direct demonstrations so that training participants can learn about, experience, and practice person-centered approaches in school and during the critical process of planning for effective supports for students.
 These efforts serve to build capacity within schools to positively impact outcomes for students.
 Project staff work closely with educators as they plan and innovate specific strategies to that end.

 Project activities encourage meaningful relationships between educators, students, and family members, and promote successful collaboration that leads to targeted supports and individualized plans centered on students.
-Project activities also help students learn self-determination and self-advocacy skills and increasingly participate in and lead planning meetings. | ![]() |
+Project activities also help students learn self-determination and self-advocacy skills and increasingly participate in and lead planning meetings.

-Person-centeredness begins with a fundamental belief that all people, no matter their distinctions or disability, are whole and complete.
+Person-centeredness begins with a fundamental belief that all people, no matter their distinctions or disability, come to us whole and complete.
 It is an understanding that all people have real strengths and gifts that are of value, and are needed by the communities they live in.
 We do not view people as broken and in need of fixing to be whole and to participate in their communities.
 Each person is born ready to belong and to be fully included in their homes, schools, and communities with the appropriate person-centered supports in place.

 To be person-centered means that you actively strive to acquire a deep understanding of each person.
-Supports can then be designed specifically around students in whatever way works best and moves them toward the community life they and their team envision. |
+Supports can then be designed specifically around them in whatever way works best and moves the student toward the community life they and their team envision.

-Person-centered planning is a highly collaborative and respectful process that uses facilitated conversations and other methods to achieve a thorough understanding of each student.
+Person-Centered Planning is a highly collaborative and respectful process that uses facilitated conversations and other methods to achieve a thorough understanding of each student.
 It involves various facilitated approaches for listening deeply to all participants in a comfortable, welcoming, and equitable environment.
 The person (student) who is the focus of the planning is central to the process and is present from start to finish.

 Person-Centered Thinking describes the everyday use of the skills and tools used in person-centered planning.
 The project is designed to support schools in applying the broad use of these skills by all educators in all settings.
 When used in this way, person-centered thinking serves to positively impact the culture and climate of classrooms, schools, and systems.

 Person-centered approaches benefit all students and all people.
 They can be applied at any age or developmental level.
-The person-centered approaches used in the PCAST project have been mostly geared toward students with disabilities, their family members, and the school staff who support them.
-However, broader, school and district-wide implementation are also supported. | ![]() |
+The person-centered approaches used in the PCAST project have largely been geared toward students with disabilities, their family members, and the education professionals who support them.
+However, broader, school and district-wide projects are also supported.
+Educators throughout New Jersey have been developing innovative ways to bring the benefits of person-centered approaches to the classroom.
+The result has been improved classroom culture and climate through the development of novel courses, effective group activities, lessons, and strategies.
+The continued use and expansion of classroom practices increasingly affords each student the opportunity to engage in skill building and planning that is aligned with a vision for a full life in their community.

-- Embedded person-centered thinking in everyday activities and supports
+• Embedded person-centered thinking in everyday supports

-- Improved culture and climate in schools
+• Improved culture and climate in schools

-- Enhanced self-determination and self-advocacy skills in students
+• Enhanced self-determination skill development in students

 Person-centered approaches require that practitioners enter every situation respectfully with an understanding that each person’s culture is dynamic, can include multiple cultural identities, and can have a significant influence on every aspect of life.
 This necessitates the use of facilitation skills that honor the values, norms, morals, beliefs, practices, customs, ceremonies, rituals, and language of those with whom we plan.

-and inviting those people they would like to have attend.
+We teach a process by which the student is supported in identifying and inviting those people they would like to have attend.
 This may include family members, friends, teachers (former or current), instructional assistants, CST members, administrators, and others.

 What is the relationship between person-centered planning and the IEP?